 So we did survive this reunion.
 Final tally: No hits, No moons, No earthquakes.
 Not a bad night.

-A lady that I know just came from Columbia,
+A lady that I know just came from Columbia, She smiled because I did not understand.

 Then she held out some marijuana, ha ha!